seanhess/tpm/README.md

 TPM: Typescript Package Manager
 ===============================

-The goal: to make `tpm install somepackage` "just work" for client-side dependencies.
-It strives to reduce the following process to one step:
+TPM makes `tpm install somepackage` "just work" for client-side dependencies by reducing the following to one step:

 1. Install the Javascript code using [Bower][bower]
 2. Install the [Typescript definition files from DefinitelyTyped][definitelyTyped]